Reproductive Health Justice: What Now?

 DONATE:

 One of the biggest obstacles to receiving reproductive care is a lack of funds.
 This could be paying for services, or other expenses such as transportation to a clinic, hotel accommodations, or childcare while at an appointment.
 About 1 in 5 abortion patients travel at least 50 miles one way to what is their nearest clinic.
 The average cost for surgical abortion at 10 weeks in 2009 was about $503 and adjusting for inflation would be about $700 today.
-BEWARE of Crisis Pregnancy Centers (CPCs) these organizations use manipulation and misleading information to coerce patients to give birth and leave babies in the hands of shady adoption agencies.
+BEWARE of Crisis Pregnancy Centers (CPCs).
+These organizations use manipulation and misleading information to coerce patients to give birth and leave babies in the hands of shady adoption agencies.

 Reputable & Trusted Organizations